MakerPrepLA/makerprepla/lessons/lesson06/lesson6.md

 **Now this one:**

 `'I'd often think' * "to myself, "Well, what's the worst wrong that could go wrong?".
 I guess" * "now we know..."`

+#### CodeAcademy

+The further we get into the JavaScript material and concepts, the more important that your foundational understanding and skill with JavaScript syntax becomes.
+If you have some free-time, the JavaScript code academy track is a great way to polish your ability to write simple JavaScript quickly, and with proper syntax.

+### Further Reading

+There's so much to know about JavaScript, and so little time to cover it in this course!
+If you've run out of things to do, here are a few things worth reading:

++ [Eloquent JavaScript](http://eloquentjavascript.net/) - Start with the introduction and Chapter 1

++ Read up on dynamically typed vs statically typed languages, and JavaScript type coercion